-B. Interim Measures and Other Resources - Interim remedial measures typically help the complainant avoid contact with the potential respondent.
+B. Interim Measures and Other Resources - Interim remedial measures typically help the complainant avoid contact with the Respondent.
 These can include but are not limited to interim suspension, restrictions regarding movement on campus, removal from university housing, modification of classes or work schedules, and no contact orders.
-The complainant will also be informed regarding relevant resources, which include the assignment of an advocate, academic or counseling services, and the right to report a crime to or seek a protective order from campus or local law enforcement.
+The complainant will also be informed regarding relevant resources, which include the assignment of a Title IX Liaison, academic or counseling services, and the right to report a crime to or seek a protective order from campus or local law enforcement.
 The Co-Coordinator or designee will also discuss confidentiality requests and determine how the complainant wishes to proceed: no action; proceed with informal resolution (if applicable); or proceed with formal resolution, which are each discussed below.

-C. Preliminary Assessment - As soon as possible after receiving the report or complaint, the Co-Coordinator will make an initial assessment to determine if there is reasonable cause to believe the policy has been violated.
-If no reasonable cause exists, the case will be closed and that conclusion reported in writing to complainant and responded, if applicable.
+C. Preliminary Assessment – No later than three days after receiving the complaint, the Co-Coordinator or designee will make an initial assessment to determine if there is reasonable cause to believe the policy has been violated.
+No reasonable cause exists when, even assuming that all the facts reported by the complainant are true, no violation of the policy could exist.
+If no reasonable cause exists, the case will be closed and that conclusion reported in writing to complainant and respondent, if applicable.
 If there is reasonable cause, the complaint will proceed.

 If the complainant refuses to participate, requests confidentiality and/or asks that the university not take action, the university’s ability to adequately respond to the complaint or report may be limited.
 Still, the Co-Coordinator or designee will evaluate such requests by balancing the complainant’s desire with the university’s responsibility to provide a safe and nondiscriminatory environment.
-In other words, while the university wants to respect the complaintant’s request, it is important to note the law may require the university to override the request especially in cases of Sexual Misconduct.
+In other words, while the university wants to respect the complainant’s request, it is important to note the law may require the university to override the request especially in cases of Sexual Misconduct or involving violence.
 In making this decision, the Co-Coordinator or designee will consider several factors including but not limited to:

 If the university determines that it can honor the complainant’s request, it will ask the complainant to sign a case drop form and the case will be closed with the understanding that the complainant can later change his or her mind.
 The university will still take all reasonable and necessary steps to respond to the complaint consistent with the complaint’s requests and determine whether interim measures are appropriate or necessary.